DONT BURN US

 The answer seems to come from the County Fire Authority who provided their “will serve” letter for HGV South (meaning they agree to provide fire service), it was “conditioned on helping fund” the original HGV fire station (link) which the Board of Supervisors at the time had required but not insisted that operations be fully funded.
 It couldn’t be more clear that HGV South was meant to fund that shortfall.

-So now, the project has come back yet again, after being approved (2018), then successfully sued (2019), then appealed by the developer (2021) then having approvals rescinded (2021).
+So now, the project has come back yet again, after being approved (2018), then successfully sued (2019), then appealed by the developer (2021) then having approvals fully rescinded (2021).
 They are now back again and not offering anything new.
 The same project, same number of units, same lack of secondary egress.
 County planning is supporting it and the RSF Fire District is supporting it.

 The community is outraged, especially given the fact that our voter-approved fire benefit fee is many times higher than any other in the District.
 We pay more and yet we are sacrificed at the altar of the County’s financial irresponsibility.